search icon

 What to Do If Your Trademark Is Claimed

-If you start the trademark application process and find out that the trademark you want is already in use, don’t skip straight to contacting a law firm.
-You can possibly still move forward with the mark.
-Here are four steps to try if your intended trademark is already in use:
+If you start the trademark application process and discover that the trademark you want is already in use, don’t assume you have to give up immediately.
+Here are four steps to take before making a final decision:

 1. Consider the category of the existing trademark compared to your category